-Reverse logistics
+Reverse logistics in e-commerce

-Reverse logistics
+Reverse logistics in e-commerce

 With e-commerce on the rise, reverse logistics is more than ever a major challenge for e-tailers, both in France and in Europe.
 The challenge today is to control the costs involved in managing returns, and to accelerate these flows in order to ensure that returned products are put back on sale or recycled more quickly.